chaitanyathengdi/jsonGenerator/README.md

 This is a fairly small-scale, basic project I have been working on for the past couple of weeks.
 I wrote it for myself but then I thought: if someone else could use it too, why not?

 ### How to use
 The app gets loaded in your browser.
-It could theretically run by itself, but for better results use SimpleHTTPServer or something similar and work through localhost.
+It could theoretically run by itself using the index.html, but for better results use SimpleHTTPServer or something similar and work through localhost.

 * Adding rows is self explanatory.
 I have tried to keep it clean, and the delete button appears when you have focus on the left(bold) part of a row(the "key", basically), next to the New Row button.
 * Edit the title by double-clicking on it.